-Oil Watch has verified 15 restaurants in East Village, Manhattan that cook without industrial seed oils.
-Top-rated: Brodo - East Village, Beloved Cafe & Restaurant, Supper.
-Breakdown: 9 Seed Oil Free, 1 Mostly Clean, 4 Use Caution, 1 Unknown.
+Oil Watch has verified 14 restaurants in East Village, Manhattan that cook without industrial seed oils.
+Top-rated: Brodo - East Village, Supper, Pasta Lab NYC.
+Breakdown: 9 Seed Oil Free, 1 Mostly Clean, 3 Use Caution, 1 Unknown.
 Common cuisines: japanese, health-conscious, ramen, new american.

 The East Village blends Japanese izakayas, health-conscious cafes, and a new wave of restaurants that market clean cooking oils as a selling point.
 Several newer spots here specifically highlight their use of avocado oil and tallow on their menus.